• Home

 Palantir’s move is just one of the ways biohacking has taken the Silicon Valley tech space by storm.
 As people in the tech world become microcelebrities in their own right thanks to the extent they take their biohacking—Bryan Johnson for one gets transfusions of his teenage son’s plasma—the influx of biohacking clinics has led to people taking health matters into their own hands.

 (Culturally, Zyn has a certain cachet among right-of-center figures such as Joe Rogan and Jake Paul, with Max Read coining the phrase “Zynternet” to describe the online aesthetic of pretty much anything Joe Rogan–tinted.
-Palantir, cofounded by Peter Thiel and notable as a unique firm that offers consulting, defense contracting, and artificial intelligence, is arguably a Zynternet poster child, but it’s unclear if these Zyn vending machines are intentionally aligned with that specific culture.)
+Palantir, cofounded by Peter Thiel and notable as a unique firm that offers consulting, defense contracting, and artificial intelligence, is arguably a Zynternet poster child.
+Lucy and Sesh made these vending machines—none of which contain Zyn products—and it’s unclear if the machines were intentionally aligned with that specific culture.)

-Although the pouches are considered a tobacco product, they don’t contain any tobacco, and are instead made from the plant fiber cellulose.
+Although most states have considered and labeled the pouches as a tobacco product, they don’t contain any tobacco, and are instead made from the plant fiber cellulose.
 There’s a blend of nicotine powder in the pouch, which is then mixed with sweeteners and flavoring.
 Because the pouch is placed between one’s gums and cheek, the nicotine enters the bloodstream directly, no smoking or spitting needed.

 “That’s what this new product is touting: that it’s a smoke-free alternative,” wrote Jennifer Cofer of the University of Texas MD Anderson Cancer Center.